Find answers here for the most common questions about bookings, prices and do’s and don’ts.

 It is good to have some food or bring a snack.
 Be clean.
 Be on time, so not too early and not too late.

 Make sure you are wearing comfortable clothes for the part you are getting tattooed on.
-If necessary bring a top or short so the artist will have good access to the area to be tattooed.
+If necessary bring a top or shorts so the artist will have good access to the area to be tattooed.
 A cardigan is good for modesty and to stay warm.

 drink alcohol the night before or take aspirin, because these make your blood thinner and consequently will cause more bleeding, more bleeding will mean loss of ink pigments